strongloop/strongloop.com2/_posts/2018-12-17-node-js-interactive-2018-wrapup.md

 We were excited to have LoopBack 4 officially announced by Chris Bailey, IBM's Chief Architect of Cloud Native Runtimes.
 He mentioned it was live in his ["Create, Deploy and Scale: Building Enterprise Grade Cloud Native Node.js APIs"](https://www.youtube.com/watch?v=btSWOBf8-Hs&list=PLfMzBWSH11xaZvhv1X5Fq1H-oMdnAtG6k&t=0s&index=52) keynote.
 Then, LoopBack developer (and one of StrongLoop's founders) Raymond Feng provided a walkthrough of LoopBack 4 in his session ["The Art of Building Node.js Projects at Scale."](https://www.youtube.com/watch?v=_H6td2GaW3I&list=PLfMzBWSH11xaZvhv1X5Fq1H-oMdnAtG6k&t=0s&index=35)

 [CloudNativeJS](https://www.cloudnativejs.io) was also a hot topic, including the corresponding [CloudNativeJS workshop](https://github.com/CloudNativeJS/Tutorial) which was a big hit with attendees.
+Chris Bailey shared his "Node+JS Interactive Keynote: Create, deploy, and scale enterprise-grade cloud native APIs" source materials on [IBM's DevWorks](https://developer.ibm.com/blogs/2018/10/22/nodejs-interactive-keynote-create-deploy-scale-cloud-native-apis/).

 The Booth Crawl is always a great opportunity to see what other people - and businesses - are doing with Node and JavaScript.
 Plenty of people visited the IBM booth with questions, and appetizers and drinks made the conversation go a little more smoothly.

 The event officially wrapped up Thursday evening at the event afterparty, hosted by Telus at Vancouver's Telus Garden.
+It was a great way to celebrate after a couple of solid days of learning and connecting!

 ## What's Next?